Messy Riffs, Catchy Melodies with Indie Punk Band Brixton Alley

 We’re kind of like early Arctic Monkeys - but with fewer chords.
 We have messy riffs and catchy melodies, with good stage performances to get people going.

 Our influences as a band are the likes of Green Day, Rancid, Arctic Monkeys, of course.
-As well as Highly Suspect, and Jamie T. And Catfish and the Bottlemen.
+As well as Highly Suspect, Jamie T, and Catfish and the Bottlemen.

 How did you each get started in music?